Spalding gymnasium to be demolished

 Inside, the gym is one large room.
 A gymnasium with a wooden stage at one end and not even enough room for bleachers.
 That certainly sounds like it’s no longer an ideal gym, and I agree.
 However, with a nearly 15,000 square foot area and tall ceiling heights that could accommodate a lofted second floor, the building is still big enough to be useful.

 There are plenty of potential uses for the old gym ranging from classrooms, to a lecture hall, to a gathering space.
 One option I find intriguing is the potential to bring a third library to Library Lane by converting the structure into a modern library facility for Presentation Academy.
-A second floor could be added to the gym to accomodate additional space and portions of the northeast corner could be converted to glass walls to blend indoor study space with outdoor courtyard space.
+A second floor could be added to the gym to accommodate additional space and portions of the northeast corner could be converted to glass walls to blend indoor study space with outdoor courtyard space.

 This manipulation of the northern facade will be key in reusing the structure.
 Like most older buildings, the gym puts its best face to the street.
 The back facade is plain and some might say downright ugly.
 That’s where the potential to blend the old and the new to enhance both the building and the outdoor spaces reaches its full potential.